davde-ms/ESU-activation-with-ARC/README.md

     - IsVirtual: a value that indicates if the server is virtual or not, set is to **Virtual** for VMs or **Physical** for physical servers.
     > **Note:** The IsVirtual column is only used to determine the type of core that is going to be assigned to the license.
 You usually will almost always use vCore licenses unless you are covering physical servers.
     - Cores: the number of cores of the VM or physical server.
+    - AgentVersion: the version of the Azure ARC agent installed on the server.
+This information can be retrieved from the Azure portal or by running the [Azure Graph Explorer query](https://learn.microsoft.com/en-us/graph/graph-explorer/graph-explorer-overview) mentioned below.

 - **automatically** (by running the following [Azure Graph Explorer query](https://learn.microsoft.com/en-us/graph/graph-explorer/graph-explorer-overview) and saving its output to a CSV):